 Protocols are set in place to detect certain cancers in people who are susceptible to them.
 For instance, above a certain age, men are required to get colonoscopies to detect colon cancer.
 As for women, cervical cancer screening is done regularly.
 Oral cancer is another disease where we have screening protocols.

 Fortunately, screening done for oral cancer is mostly non-invasive and you won’t need to undergo any serious procedure.
-We screen you for oral cancer here at OASIS Modern Dentistry in Houston at each regular visit.
+We screen you for oral cancer here at OASIS Modern Dentistry and Orthodontics in Houston at each regular visit.
 It’s part of the examination.

 Oral cancer is silent at the start, hence the need for screenings.
 If left undiagnosed and untreated, however, it’ll start creating symptoms as it grows.
 So, what are the symptoms you should look out for that might mean you have cancer?